THE HOBART DEAN'S OFFICE

-The mission of the Hobart Dean's Office is to guide and assist each Hobart student to reach his fullest potential as a Hobart Statesman during his years at the College.
+Hobart College is for men and students who are gender diverse.
+The mission of the Hobart Dean's Office is to guide and assist each Hobart student to reach their fullest potential as a Hobart Statesman during their years at the College.
 Hobart College for men was founded in 1822 by Bishop John Henry Hobart.
-As we approach the bicentennial of the College, we take pride in our long-standing traditions and especially in knowing young men and what it takes to help them meet the ever-changing challenges of higher education.
+As we approach the bicentennial of the College, we take pride in our long-standing traditions and especially in knowing what it takes to help all of our students meet the ever-changing challenges of higher education.

 "Hobart College" Stands for Success

-"Hobart College" stands for success for men of all walks of life.
+"Hobart College" stands for success for men and students who are gender diverse from all walks of life.
 The deans welcome a chance to get to know students from different backgrounds and to introduce them to the global world of Hobart Statesmen.
 Everything we do is aimed at making it possible for students to take full advantage of a "Hobart Experience" and the life of consequence it stands for.
 Thousands of Hobart alums nationally and around the world stay connected to the College and are an inestimable resource moving the College forward.

 Hobart Dean’s Office

 Hours: 8:30 am – 5:00 pm, Monday-Friday